 Conclusion

 While it’s true that you may lose some light with shutters, there are ways to ensure your home remains bright and welcoming.
 By selecting the right louvre size, colour, and style, you can enjoy the aesthetic and functional benefits of shutters without sacrificing too much light.
 With a bit of planning, shutters can add to the comfort and style of your space, bringing a classic, elegant look while allowing you to control privacy and lighting easily.
-So if you’re still wondering if you do lose light with shutters?
-Well, no, not really.
-Of course there are exceptions, but we’ll do as much as we can to helkp you immigate that lose, regardless of the colour and spec you may choose.

 See Resource: George Clark on controlling light with your shutters